Sgt Christopher Santiago

 Mission Accomplished on Aug.
 3, 2013

-Marine Sgt Christopher Santiago was on his 3rd deployment when he lost both of his legs and severely injured his left arm and hand when he stepped on an IED while opening the gate to a Forward Operating Base (FOB) after returning from a night mission in Saklawia, Iraq on Sept.16, 2006.
+On Sept.16, 2006, Marine Sgt Christopher Santiago was on his 3rd deployment when he lost both of his legs and severely injured his left arm and hand when he stepped on an improvised explosive device (IED) while opening the gate to a Forward Operating Base (FOB) after returning from a night mission in Saklawia, Iraq.

 Having felt uneasy as if something bad had been in the general atmosphere for a couple of days, Sgt Santiago was pleased to be returning to base after a day-long mission, followed by an unexpected late-night mission.
 Telling his radio operator to stay behind, Sgt Santiago exited the HMMWV to open the concertina wire gate, a job usually performed by the radio operator.
 As he scanned the adjacent field and street, he stepped on an IED that had been buried at the gate.

 Never losing consciousness, Sgt Santiago began checking himself for injuries and began to realize the dire condition he was in.
 Calling out to his fellow Marines to let them know he was alive, Sgt Santiago recalls the looks of horror on the faces he passed as he was carried to the medical room on base, his friends visibly shaken.
 The first medical helicopter sent to evacuate Sgt Santiago to the forward surgical site was disabled on landing and a second helicopter had to be dispatched.
 Chris recalls the doctors saying they would need to amputate his legs before he slipped into a coma for nearly a week.